Call for Papers

-The XR-SPro workshop will be a half-day event held physically in Singapore.
+The XR-SPro workshop will be a half-day event held physically in Sydney.
 Accepted authors for state of the art descriptions and discussion essays will present their ideas in a panel-like format.
 Accepted contributions for research papers will be organized in sessions consisting of presentations and discussions.

 During panels, we will encourage the active participation of the audience.
 We expect this structure to provide a more focused discussions and a lively environment.
 Presenters will be asked to prepare a slide presentation of their accepted contribution.
 The general audience of this workshop will receive the workshop´s program with a set of questions in advance, which will guide the discussion in each topic´s panel.

 Thomas Moser (St. Pölten University of Applied Sciences), email@example.com

 Josef Wolfartsberger (University of Applied Sciences Upper Austria), firstname.lastname@example.org

 Christoph Anthes, University of Applied Sciences Upper Austria, Austria

 Oliver Bodensiek, TU Braunschweig, Germany

 Arnis Cirulis, Vidzeme University of Applied Sciences, Latvia